XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/decentralized-exchange.md

 ---
 # Decentralized Exchange

-The XRP Ledger's has possibly the world's oldest _decentralized exchange_ (sometimes abbreviated "DEX"), operating continuously since the XRP Ledger's launch in 2012.
+The XRP Ledger has possibly the world's oldest _decentralized exchange_ (sometimes abbreviated "DEX"), operating continuously since the XRP Ledger's launch in 2012.
 The exchange allows users to buy and sell [tokens](tokens.html) for XRP or other tokens, with minimal [fees](fees.html) charged to the network itself (not paid out to any party).

 **Caution:** Any can [issue a token](issue-a-fungible-token.html) with any currency code or ticker symbol they want and sell it in the decentralized exchange.
-Always pay attention to the issuer of any token you buy tokens; otherwise, you might give up something of value and receive worthless tokens in exchange.
+Always perform due diligence before buying a token, and pay attention to the issuer.
+Otherwise, you might give up something of value and receive worthless tokens in exchange.

 ## Structure